FR-44 Insurance Florida: What It Is, Cost & How It Differs From SR-22

 A Single Lapse Resets the Clock

-If your FR-44 policy lapses — even for one day — your insurer is required to notify the DHSMV by filing an SR-26 form, your license will be immediately suspended, and your 3-year requirement resets from scratch.
-Driving on a suspended license in Florida is a misdemeanor that can escalate to a felony on a third offense.
+If your FR-44 policy lapses — even for one day — your insurer is required to notify the DHSMV, your license will be immediately suspended, and your 3-year requirement resets from scratch.
+Driving on a suspended license in Florida carries escalating criminal penalties: up to 60 days in jail and a $500 fine for a first offense, up to 1 year and $1,000 for a second, and up to 5 years in prison and a $5,000 fine for a third offense (felony).
 Set up autopay or pay 6 months upfront to avoid this risk.

 Smart Savings Made Simple!